Are Tibetan Mastiffs dangerous, aggressive and mean dogs?

 The most important thing you can do to ensure your pet doesn’t become aggressive is to raise them with love and care.
 If you are an animal lover, this breed might be perfect for you!
 They are gentle giants.

-Is Tibetan mastiff the right dog for you?
+Is the Tibetan Mastiff the right dog for you?

 So, is a Tibetan mastiff the right dog for you?
 That’s a question only you can answer.
 Are you willing to put in the time and effort required to train and live with this breed?